triskelion-voidsaints/naeva/README.md

 1) Sigma Shipyards has salvaged the surviving hypergates and daisy chained them to each other, mostly bypassing the gate hubs.
 You can use their system for a fee.
 1) Wormholes yet remain as a natural option, their destination ever unpredictable.

+## Galactic Calamity
+1) Earth floundered after a great wave of colony ships were launched into deep space.
+This was the Second Dark Age.
+The colony ships founded many worlds that are collectively referred to as the Frontier.
+When the remnants of humanity on Earth were rescued by the Vell-os, they founded a superior civilization that leapfrogged the Frontier and generally left them isolated and ignored.
+1) The deactivation of the Hypergate system was now caused by artificially induced supernovas at the gate hub systems, which puts the nova in Nova.
+This caused the Third Dark Age.

 ## Installing
 1) Install Naev from Steam.
 1) Opt-in to the Naev nightly via navigating to the Properties window for Naev in your Steam library, then choosing 'Nightly' from the Betas tab.